fernandotonacoder/C-_dotnet_WebAPiProject/readme.md

 # **Simple WebApiProject in C#/.NET**
 ## Run instructions

-This program calculates the distance between a fake client/person's postcode location (just in the UK!!!) and Heathrow airport and returns it in kilometers and miles.
+This program calculates the distance between a fake client/person's postcode location (just in the UK!!!) and Heathrow airport and returns it in kilometers and miles, connecting to an [external WebAPI](https://api.postcodes.io/).

 It accepts one [postcode from the UK](https://ukpostcode.org/) as argument (case insensitive) for execution (avoid whitespaces).
 <br></br>